 Wrongful termination occurs when someone is fired, dismissed or forced to quit in violation of any law or public policy, or when an employer has violated an existing agreement between the worker and the employer.
 An employee who has been wrongfully terminated may recover past and future lost wages and benefits, emotional distress damages, and potentially other types of damages.

-Los Angeles wrongful termination attorneys at Broslavsky & Weinman, LLP is dedicated to representing employees who has lost their jobs due to unlawful employment practices and has a successful track record of helping victims of wrongful discharge or forced resignation.
+Los Angeles wrongful termination attorneys at Broslavsky & Weinman, LLP are dedicated to representing employees who have lost their jobs due to unlawful employment practices and have a successful track record of helping victims of wrongful discharge or forced resignation.

 Dismissal from a job may constitute wrongful termination if:

 - The termination stemmed from discrimination – If you were fired based on your disability, age, race, ethnicity, religion, sex/gender, sexual orientation, medical condition or other protected category, this would violate your legal rights.

 - The termination was a retaliatory act – If you were fired after reporting or complaining about wrongdoing or illegal conduct, or after standing up for your protected rights, this would also constitute wrongful termination.